 ADD and ADHD: Alternatives to Medication

 The diagnoses of ADD and ADHD have skyrocketed over the past forty years.
-But these conditions are simply a conglomeration of symptoms (aggressiveness, inattentiveness, meltdowns, lack of concentration, etc.) that have a root cause(s).
-Some patients are pushed towards using pills right off the bat, but in my practice that is an absolute last resort.
-There are a lot of things we investigate and consider prior to ever recommending medications.
+The good news is these conditions are simply a conglomeration of symptoms (aggressiveness, inattentiveness, meltdowns, lack of concentration, etc.) that have a root cause(s).
+Some patients are pushed towards using pharmaceuticals right off the bat, but in my practice that is an absolute last resort, if a resort at all.
+The truth is that medications do not address the actual cause of the symptoms and can come with short and long term side effects.
+Thus, I opt for a root-cause approach.

-Short and Long Term Effects of Stimulant Medications
+Short & Long Term Effects of Stimulant Medications

 Stimulant medications have both short- and long-term effects on kids.
 In the short-term you may notice: